simmons2714/lazycopypasta/README.md

 chmod +x lazy.sh
 ```
 And now you can open it up from your default new terminal window/tab probably maybe.
 Probably need to adjust the env vars.
+Yeah no that works just put the copypastafiles folder in your default $PATH or add cd /path/to/file if its somehwere else. :)

 # TL;DR
 This is a lazy way to copy and paste text into a QEMU/Libvirt VM.